rstraub/rstraub.github.io/_drafts/how-to-name-interfaces-and-abstract-classes.md

 Crucially, these names express nothing about *what* makes the implementor stand apart.
 Purely looking at the class name, I have no idea what it does.
 Does it write to a file?
 A database?
 In memory?
 In the current state I'll have to look at the implementation to find out, something we should aim to avoid.

-The solution is easy, name the implementor for what it is.
+The solution is easy, name the implementor by what makes it special.
 A name like `InMemoryRepository`, or `FileRepository` tells me much more at a glance.

 ## From the Trenches